 "A consistent feed of millings is also going to make it easier to minimize the dust while screening or crushing the millings," says Jackson.

-When crushing millings, be aware of felt fabric, says Jackson.
+Be aware of felt fabric, says Jackson.
 Felt fabric that is placed between layers to aid with crack propagation can become a problem when you start to crush your millings.
-“It can build up on the crushing unit and have to be cleaned off,” he says.
-“The fabric can also become wrapped around some of the moving parts on the crusher and cause them to lock up.”
+"It can build up on the crushing unit and have to be cleaned off," he says.
+"The fabric can also become wrapped around some of the moving parts on the crusher and cause them to lock up."

 Handling the RAP

-When you use high percentage of RAP in an asphalt pavement, it becomes critical to handle the RAP in a way that won’t lead to segregation, says Jackson.
+When you use high percentage of RAP in an asphalt pavement it becomes critical to handle the RAP in a way that won’t lead to segregation, says Jackson.